 Talcum Powder Lawsuit

 Talcum powder is made from talc, a mineral containing magnesium, silicon and oxygen.
 It is commonly used to control moisture and reduce friction on the body which helps to prevent rashes and irritation.
 A variety of everyday products contain talcum powder, including baby powder and cosmetics for the face and body.
-Talcum powder has been linked to causing ovarian cancer, and many lawsuits against the manufacturers have been settled out of court.

-What are the risks of talcum powder?
+What are the risks of using talcum powder?

 • Throat irritation